Gabrieltej/cocktail-directory-website/README.md

-# Gettng started with this web app
+# Getting started with this web app

-## This is a recipe directory website built on React.
+# This is a recipe directory website built on React.
 The website allows users to browse and search for recipes, as well as view individual recipe.

 * Clone the repository: git clone https://github.com/your-username/recipe-directory.git
 * Navigate to the project directory